jcmturner/restclient/README.md

 ```

 ### Build the Request
-No we have an operation object and a config object we build the request:
+With the  operation object and a config object created the next step is to build the request:
 ```
 req, err := restclient.BuildRequest(c, o)
 ```
-Note: It would be usual to have one config object and multiple operation objects and multiple request object build from these.
+Note: It would be usual to have one config object and multiple operation objects and multiple request object built from these.

 ### Send the Request
 Now we have the request we can send it to the service: